Jakemate977/eris-components/README.md

     .setID('Component ID') // Sets the custom_id of the button.
 Util to recognize different components.
     .setEmoji('846514899503939605 (emoji id) or 🤗 (raw emoji)', false) // Sets the emoji of the button.
 The first argument is the emoji and the second argument is if the emoji is animated or not.
     .setEmoji({ id: '846514899503939605', name: 'Hi'}, false); // This is valid too.
 But if you want to put raw emoji the id must be null and name the emoji.
-    .setURL('URL here') // Sets the url of the button.
+    .setURL('URL here'); // Sets the url of the button.
 Important: To use this method, you must put in style "link" or "url" and not put .setID() in the Button class.

 ```